Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

 ## Checking the status of all plugins

-The state of every plugin (Running, Stopped, Disabled, or Error) is displayed next to each plugin in the [Plugins Manager](#managing-plugins-with-the-plugins-manager) page.
+The state of every plugin instance (Running, Stopped, Disabled, or Error) is displayed next to each plugin in the [Plugins Manager](#managing-plugins-with-the-plugins-manager) page.

-It is also possible to read the status of all plugins through [Linkurious Enterprise's plugin status API](https://doc.linkurio.us/server-sdk/4.3.7/apidoc/#api-Plugin-getPlugins).
+It is also possible to read the status of all plugins through [Linkurious Enterprise's plugin status API](https://doc.linkurio.us/server-sdk/latest/apidoc/#api-Plugin-getPlugins).
 Just open this URL with your browser: https://linkurious.example.com**/api/admin/plugins**

 This will return a JSON object with the status of all plugins: